64nYm3d3/CheatSheet/Security/Red/Learn some stuff/Buffer_Overflow_Intro.md

 ~~~
 Hopefully this helps.

-We know **char** will allocate memory in increments of  32 bits (a dword) to addresses in memory to store it’s variable, since we have indicated we need 5 bytes in our stored variable, it will allocate 64 bits of space for the variable **buffer**
+We know **char** will allocate memory in increments of  32 bits (a dword) to addresses in memory to store it’s variable, since we have indicated we need 5 bytes in our stored variable, it will allocate 64 bits of space for the variable **buffer**.

-                    32bits 32bits
-So if we have input 0123 4567 it will run smoothly, because there are 8 characters, each one only taking up 1 byte of space even though it’s beyond our allocated buffer length.
-However if we input 0123 4567 8 our program will crash since we have just written 1 byte beyond our allocated addresses into another.
+So if we have input ~~~ 0123 4567~~~ (64 bits allocated & 24 bits beyond intended) it will run smoothly, because there are 8 characters, each one only taking up 1 byte of space even though it’s beyond our allocated buffer length.
+However if we input ~~~ 0123 4567 8~~~ our program will crash since we have just written 1 byte beyond our allocated addresses into another.
+This is a segmentation fault, accessing memory that does not belong to you.

+### Okay but how is crashing the program result in exploitation?

+To put it simply, we are **freely able to write to memory addresses and execute it** since the program does not stop executing the instruction set loaded into memory.
+So we may be able to execute a small amount of code that realistically may allow us to redirect, introduce, and execute our own arbitrary code for a shell into a limited space allocated for the program by the system.